-The Plan is a defined contribution plan covering substantially all U.S. employees of IAC/InterActiveCorp ("IAC" or the "Company") and its subsidiaries.
+The Plan is a defined contribution plan covering substantially all U.S. employees of IAC Inc. (formerly known as IAC/InterActiveCorp and referred to herein as "IAC" or the "Company") and its subsidiaries.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").